o3de/o3de.org/content/docs/user-guide/features/components/reference/nav-seed.md

 ---
-description: ' Use the Navigation Seed component to generate a color-coded markup that indicates where your AI can travel in Amazon Lumberyard. '
+description: ' Use the Navigation Seed component to generate a color-coded markup that indicates where your AI can travel in Open 3D Engine. '
 title: Navigation Seed
 ---
 # Navigation Seed {#component-nav-seed}